 A minor in environmental earth sciences requires the completion of 15 credit hours in earth sciences as follows.
+A field trip is offered in both the fall and spring.

 CE 20110.
 Planet Earth 4

-CE 20520.
-Environmental Mineralogy 4

 CE 45340.
 Field Trip 1

 EVES Elective 3

 EVES Elective 3

-15
+EVES Elective 3

+14

-For more details visit https://ceees.nd.edu/undergraduate/ minor-in-environmental-earth-sciences/.
+For more details visit

+https://ceees.nd.edu/undergraduate/ minor-in-environmental-earth-sciences/.